A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Results

 The computational domain consists of a square with $\boldsymbol{x}\in[0,2\pi L]^2$, with $L=1\,\text{m}$ being the characteristic length.
 The characteristic time scale is defined with respect to the viscous dissipation, giving $t_c=L^2/(2\nu)$.
 Periodic boundary conditions are applied along both directions.
 In this simulation, fluid properties are assumed to be constant.
 The kinematic viscosity is set to $\nu = 6.25\times10^{-4}\ \text{m}^2/\text{s}$, resulting in a specific Reynolds number of $Re=1/\nu=1600$~\cite{Van_Rees2011-jz}.
 All other quantities are unity, i.e., $U_0=1\ \text{m/s}$ and $\rho_0=1\ \text{kg/m}^3$.

 The computational domain is discretized using an equidistant mesh with $N=L/\Delta$ grid points in each direction, where $\Delta$ is the isotropic grid spacing.
-To examine the effect of the spatial and temporal resolution on the convergence, simulations are either performed at a constant time-step size of $\Delta t=2\times 10^{-3}\,\text{s}$, or for a constant convective CFL-number with $\text{CFL}=0.1$ and 0.3.
+To examine the effect of the spatial and temporal resolution on the convergence, simulations are either performed at a constant time-step size of $\Delta t=2\times 10^{-3}\,\text{s}$, or for a constant convective CFL number with $\text{CFL}=0.1$ and 0.3.
 All simulations are performed with mesh resolutions ranging from $N=32$ to $N=1024$, and the solutions are advanced until $t=0.05t_c$.
 The results are compared with the analytical solution at the end of the simulation.

 \Cref{FIG_2DTGV_CENTERLINE} shows comparisons of instantaneous velocity profiles for three different mesh resolutions with the analytic results of~\cref{EQ_2D_TGV}.
 The velocity profiles are extracted at $y/L=0.08$.
-Results shown by the solid curves are computed with a mesh resolution of $N=32$, and it can be seen that the deviation from the analytic solution increases with increasing CFL-number (note that for this case, $\Delta t=0.002\,\text{s}$ corresponds to a CFL number of $0.01$).
-However, with increasing spatial resolution, the instantaneous solution convergences, as shown by the results for $N=64$ and $N=1024$, which were obtained for $\Delta t=0.002\,\text{s},$ corresponding to a CFL number of $0.02$ and $0.326,$ respectively.
+Results shown by the solid curves are computed with a mesh resolution of $N=32$, and it can be seen that the deviation from the analytic solution increases with increasing CFL number (note that for this case, $\Delta t=0.002\,\text{s}$ corresponds to a CFL number of $0.01$).
+However, with increasing spatial resolution, the instantaneous solution converges to the analytic solution, as shown by the results for $N=64$ and $N=1024$, which were obtained for $\Delta t=0.002\,\text{s},$ corresponding to a CFL number of $0.02$ and $0.326,$ respectively.

 To quantify the convergence with respect to the mesh resolution, we compute the $L_2$-error norm of the velocity as: